 Using the right remote communication tool

-Communication tools help our productivity and streamline our communication efficiency, but that isn’t always the case.
+Communication tools help our productivity and streamline communication efficiency, but that isn’t always the case.
 This is a vast topic that I go into much finer detail about here.
 However, some takeaways are ensuring you are using the right tool and communication median to match the type of message you are trying to send.
 Wrong forms will undoubtedly cause disruption and friction amongst your team.

 Respecting someone’s off-hours during remote communication